- Download our Moving to Germany Guide (PDF)

-Working in Germany and in one of the world's largest, most stable and flourishing economies is an enticing prospect for many expats.
-Immigration policies have tried to curb unskilled immigrants entering the country to protect local labour, but there are opportunities for qualified expats in industries with skills shortages.
+Working in Germany, one of the world's largest, most stable and flourishing economies, is an enticing prospect for many expats.
+Immigration policies have tried to curb unskilled immigrants entering the country to protect local labour, but there are nonetheless opportunities for qualified expats in industries with skills shortages.

 Those moving to Germany from outside the EU will need to ensure that they are eligible for a work permit for Germany.

 Job market in Germany

 The German IT and tech industries are enormous and in desperate need of skilled employees, and policy is shaped to attract qualified personnel.
 There are also opportunities for expats working in biology, chemistry, physics, engineering and high-tech science fields.

 Salaries in Germany are some of the highest in the world, and expats with degrees in sought-after fields can expect to earn well.

 When negotiating their employment packages, expats will need to remember that they'll be discussing their salary as a gross amount.
 Taxes in Germany are high and depending on their salary, expats can have as much as 50 percent deducted from their monthly earnings.
 Many employers will lure expats by offering incentives such as performance bonuses, salary reviews and contributions towards private health insurance policies.

 The German labour market is highly regulated and, as a result, employees have lots of protection and benefits.
 All workers in Germany are entitled to holidays, paid sick days, maternity/paternity leave and the option of working part time.

 Finding a job in Germany